flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - [[Jerry Michalski]]
         - [[argumentation theory]] maybe generalizes this
         - other tools in the [[debate]] space
+    - [[Flancian]] on agreeing on definitions and more generally on procedures to resolve definitions
+        - Maybe on defining a [[default commons]] as an advantage for a group that tries this

 ## [[2023-08-09]]
 - Attending: [[Jerry Michalski]], [[Flancian]], [[Peter Kaminski]], [[Michael Grossman]]